loveleif/String/README.md

 # String

-A string class that mimics parts of the API for the standard C++ string class.
+A string class that mimics parts of the std::string class.